aptech/docs/docs/dtweek.rst

 .. function:: weeks = dtWeek(X [, column])

     :param X: Data with metadata.
-    :type X: Tx1 dataframe
+    :type X: Txk dataframe

     :param column: Optional, name or index of the date variable in *X* to get weeks from.
+Default = first column.
     :type column: Scalar or string

-    :return weeks: The week components of the dates contained in the column specified by *column*.
+    :return weeks: The week of the dates in the column specified by *column*.
     :rtype weeks: Tx1 vector